DanielArzani/my-todo/README.md

 This is a rough version of it with minimal styling and features just to get it working and usable today

+It was designed desktop first since I want to use it on my computer

 ## Technologies used

 - HTML